dp-daly/js-snake/README.md

 ## Accessibility

 High contrast colour pairings are used throughout the game.
 A dark mode is included to provide a wider palette range for diverse players.
+Font sizes are at least 14px throughout.

 Most graphics are added using CSS background-image, but aria labels are used within html containers to substitute for image alt text.

+There are audio cues when the game starts and when the game is over.

 ## Improvements